creotiv/object_detection_projects/opencv_traffic_counting/README.md

 # Traffic counting example based on OpencCV object detection with background subtraction

+You can read article for this code [here](https://hackernoon.com/tutorial-making-road-traffic-counting-app-based-on-computer-vision-and-opencv-166937911660)

 **Speed:** 10.7 FPS (with visualization) 44.5 FPS (without visualization)

 ### Video visualization demo